ivstiv/ptero-shell-utils/README.md

 **Config requirements:**

 You will need to edit the following entries in **config.sh<span></span>** to suit your installation.
-A lot of the variabels can also be specified as command arguments which is explained under **Usage** so you don't need to populate all of these in the config.
+A lot of the variables can also be specified as command arguments which is explained under **Usage** so you don't need to populate all of these in the config.
 ```
 # [global]